red-sayed/2layerDiffieHellman/README.md

 Part 2(getting the shared secret)
 ---------------------------------

-h = mab    // 'h' is our base num(just to make easier).
+h = mxy    // 'h' is our base num(just to make easier).

  ___            ___
 / h \          / h \ - 1 Step.
 We have the same base, which is hidden for the Man-In-The-Middle(MITM).